bashrc2/epicyon/README.md

  * Written in Python, with few dependencies.
  * Can also federate on Tor, i2p, and yggdrasil.
  * AGPL license, which big tech hates.

-Epicyon is for people who are tired of *enshittified Big Tech garbage* and just want to DIY their online social experience without much fuss or expense.
-Think *water cooler discussions* rather than *doomscrolling* and *shouting into the void*, in which you're mainly just reading and responding to the posts of people that you're following.

 [Install](INSTALL.md) - [User Manual](manual/manual.epub) - [Keyboard navigation](README_keyboard_navigation.md) - [Project Goals](README_goals.md) - [Commandline interface](README_commandline.md) - [Customizations](README_customizations.md) - [Software Architecture](README_architecture.md) - [Code of Conduct](code-of-conduct.md) - [Principles of Unity](principlesofunity.md) - [C2S Desktop Client](README_desktop_client.md) - [Coding Style](README_coding_style.md)